 Why choose this course?

-- Deepen your passion for this amazing art form
+- Enrich your passion for this amazing art form

 - Explore the full history of opera

-- Be free to study anywhere, any time
+- You are free to study anytime, anywhere

 3-10 Years (Online Learning)

 Recognising Prior Learning

 You may have skills and knowledge that you have gained elsewhere that might count towards your learning with us.
 If you think you have relevant prior learning, please email Dr F Jane Schopf Fiona.email@example.com for advice.